Last Updated on April 23, 2022

 Medial and Lateral Elbow Dislocation

 Medial and lateral dislocations present with a widening of the elbow.
-However, the relative lengths of the arm and forearm are not changed much.

 In the anteroposterior x-ray, a pure medial or lateral dislocation shows the greater sigmoid notch of the ulna in the plane of the distal humerus